 Blue Note Jazz Festival NYC

-Hosted by the legendary Blue Note Jazz Club in New York City every June, with an all-star lineup of international artists performing across multiple NYC venues.
+Hosted by the legendary Blue Note Jazz Club in New York City every June.

 Detroit Jazz Festival

-Held on Labor Day weekend in downtown Detroit — the largest free jazz festival in the world.
-Four days, four stages, and some of the finest jazz anywhere.
+Held on Labor Day weekend in downtown Detroit and known as one of the largest free jazz festivals.

 Telluride Jazz Festival